 Tension Points.
 More subtle than major pain points, tension points are those areas of customer dissatisfaction that, once an alternative solution is presented, will cause customers to move away from existing companies.

 When big companies don’t care, opportunities open for entrepreneurs.
 In fact, this was a leading reason I co-founded Peak Demand.
 After working nearly 20 years for big companies in the electrical transmission and distribution products industry, I realized the industry had all the signs for disruption.
 Customers were frustrated with the performance of the existing big companies in the industry but had no place else to turn.
 Utility and OEM customers were looking for alternatives.
 They wanted a hassle-free way to buy high-quality products that could be delivered in days not weeks.
-They wanted on-line ordering system that were easy and reliable.
+They wanted on-line ordering system that was easy and reliable.
 Our team is filling those needs.

 There are many industries that are ripe for disruption.
 Smart entrepreneurs can create viable alternatives to the industry giants and have an opportunity to change the industry landscape.
 Complacency, frustration and tension are tell-tale signs that an opportunity exists.
 Entrepreneurs that can identify and exploit these opportunities will be the winners.